Tutorial on the pylon

 The pylon SDK

-Extensive documentation and a wealth of sample programs for all typical camera applications in the programming languages C and C++ provide a critical boost to application development.
+Extensive documentation and a wealth of sample programs for all typical camera applications in all supported programming languages (C, C++, C#, VB.Net, etc.) provides a critical boost to application development.

 Bandwidth manager for GigE and USB 3.0 cameras